I found this fun lecture by the grandfather of the big-tent intelligent design movement, Berkeley law professor Philip E. Johnson.

 - intelligent design people accept micro-evolution – changes within types – because that’s been observed

-- the real thing to be explained is the first living cell’s functional information, and the creation of new functional information
+- the real thing to be explained is the first living cell’s functional information, and the creation of new function information

 The next 15 minutes of the lecture contain a critical response from a philosophy professor who thinks that there have been no developments in design arguments since Aquinas and Paley.
 He basically confirms the stereotypes that Johnson outlined in the first part of the lecture.
-I recommend listening to this to see what opposition to intelligent design really looks like.
-It’s not concerned with answering scientific questions – they want to talk about God, the Bible and Noah’s ark.
-It’s our job to get people like this critic to focus on the science.
+I recommend listening to this, because it shows how weak the counter arguments are, and how these pseudo-intellectuals mislead unprepared students to question their Christian faith – especially dangerous since they have the power of the grading pen.
+Notice especially how he never mentions any arguments that Christians actually use, nor does he mention any actual science.
+Everything is “words, words, words” as Hamlet might say – no talking about experiments.

 1) Don’t take the Bible literally, even if the genre is literal.